Sensory Integration Activities

 Here are some simple ways to provide deep pressure for your child:

-Let your child lie on a mat or folded blanket and pack pillows on top to make him into a pizza or sandwich.
+• Let your child lie on a mat or folded blanket and pack pillows on top of your child t(Tip - make this a game where you make your child into a pizza or a sandwich!)
 Very Important: Never cover your child's face!!

-Your child may also enjoy being wrapped in a blanket or snuggling in a beanbag for some deep pressure stimulation.
+• Your child may also enjoy being wrapped in a blanket or snuggling under a giant beanbag#Ad for some deep pressure stimulation.

-The child in the photo is sitting in a snug kiddie armchair and using a hand-held massager#Ad.
+• The child in the photo is sitting in a snug kiddie armchair#Ad and using a hand-held muscle massager#Ad.

-The snugness of the chair helps him feel secure and the massager gives him vibration and deep pressure input.
+The snugness of the chair helps him feel secure and the muscle massager gives him vibrating deep pressure input on his arms and legs, which he finds soothing.

 Back to Top